learn-co-students/html-css-html-elements-code-along-html-000/README.md

 Since we like the work we did on our "main-pages" branch, let's merge it into "master".
 This will include our commits from "main-pages" into the "master" branch.
 To do so type `git merge main-pages` and press return.

-Now, to back up our master branch let's push it up to our personal Guthub remote by typing `git push origin master` and press return.
+Normally, to back up our `master` branch we'd push it up to our personal GitHub remote by typing `git push origin master` and pressing return. _However_, in order to submit this lesson, you'll need to type `learn submit`.

+Congrats!

 ## Resources